MuhammadKhoshnaw/BasicMVIApp/README.md

 Entities are business objects of the application.
 They encapsulate the most abstract information about our business rules that are less likely to change when something external changes.
 It is prefered to make our entities a simple data class that just encapsulates data and not behaviours.
-I.e it is prefered to not have functions in our entity class.
+I.e it is preferred to not have functions in our entity class.

 For example in our entity, we have our [Movie](entity/src/main/java/com/khoshnaw/entity/Movie.kt) Class which have some movie properties.
 Those properties will not be changed if we change the navigation of our application. or added a filter for example.